IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

     attach a VDI with its `read_only` field set to true in a read/write fashion results in error.)

-Invoking the `VDI.create` call causes the XenServer installation to create a blank disk image on physical storage, create an associated VDI object (the datamodel instance that refers to the disk image on physical storage) and return a reference to this newly created VDI object.
+Invoking the `VDI.create` call causes the Citrix Hypervisor installation to create a blank disk image on physical storage, create an associated VDI object (the datamodel instance that refers to the disk image on physical storage) and return a reference to this newly created VDI object.